jquense/cobble/README.md

       result.greet() //=> 'hi' 'john'

-`around(method)` - wraps the provided method around the previous method of the same property, passing in the previous method as the first argument
+`cobble.around(method)` - wraps the provided method around the previous method of the same property, passing in the previous method as the first argument

     {
         key: cobble.around(function(prevMethod, argA, argB){